Fantom-Factory/afBedSheet/readme.md

 ## Starting BedSheet

-To start BedSheet from the command line, you need to tell it where to find an `AppModule` and the port to run on:
+You can start BedSheet manually, as we did in the Quick Start example, or you can start BedSheet from the command line.
+Just tell it where to find an `AppModule` and the port to run on:

 ```
 C:\> fan afBedSheet -env development <qualified-app-module-name> <port-number>